Monica (automobile): Development history and prototypes

 The front suspension used very tall uprights with the wheel spindles on one side and a short stub axle extending inwards on the other.
 Springing was by vertically mounted coil-over-damper units mounted inboard and operated through rocker-style upper arms.
-The lower arms were conventional wide-based wishbones made of a one-piece wishbone and long radius arm running back towards the bulkhead.
+The lower arms were conventional wide-based wishbones made of a one-piece wishbone and a long radius arm running back towards the bulkhead.
 Steering was rack-and-pinion mounted high, at the same level as the upper wishbone.

 The rear suspension was a De Dion system with coil springs, two parallel leading links on each side and a Panhard rod.
 The differential was from the Rover P6B (also known as the Rover 3500) with a crown-and-pinion made by Hewland, but with an additional nose-piece that gave the option of two rear-axle ratios; a high-numeric ratio for in town and a low-numeric ratio for high-speed cruising.
 A lever in the cockpit allowed the ratio to be changed while in motion.

 Braking was provided by a dual-circuit power assisted Lockheed and Girling system with 12-inch vented disks in front and 10-inch solid disk brakes in the rear.
 The rear brakes were mounted inboard and the front brakes were mounted to the stub-axle on the front upright, which brought them out of the wheels and into the air-stream for cooling.

 As the prototype chassis was nearing completion Lawrence began to have second thoughts about using the LawrenceTune/Standard-Triumph engine.
 Lawrence knew that the Triumph engine was to be phased out of production by 1967.
 He also felt that this relatively heavy, rough, and noisy engine was not appropriate for a new luxury car.